 Each month, FOLD Kids highlights one picture book and one middle grade or young adult title by a marginalized Canadian author.
 You can find past years’ Book-of-the-Month picks at the bottom of this page.

-September: Young Adult
+January: Young Adult

 ABOUT THE AUTHOR